 Are you struggling to move forward with your career at the moment?
 Have you been on the lookout for new opportunities for a while, but nothing seems to go according to plan?
 Then there is a decent chance you are doing things that hold you back.
 Below are some of the most common causes of that occurrence.
 Hopefully, you can use the info to change your approach and turn your situation around.
 With a bit of luck, you will manage to climb the career ladder, improve your quality of life, and achieve your career goals.

 You’ve become too comfortable

 When you spend more than around five years in the same job, it’s easy to become comfortable and relaxed with your work routine.
-You know the ins and outs of the operation, and you can probably perform most of your duties with your eyes closed.
+For example, you might stop pushing yourself to attempt to obtain new certifications and qualifications.
+Anyone who works in human resources and feels their career is stagnating should take a look at this phr practice test.
+Don’t start relaxing just because you know the ins and outs of the operation, and you can probably perform most of your duties with your eyes closed.
 That is excellent because it means you’ve managed to settle into the position and master your daily tasks.
 However, that situation could discourage you from recognizing a new challenge or opportunity.
 So, before you become too comfortable, take some risks!
 Keep challenging yourself and keep learning.
 This will ensure that you are continually growing in your career.
 And, when you are ready to jump to another job or career, then you will take with you the growth and wisdom you’ve obtained along the way.